cowprotocol/ethcontract-rs/README.md

 This will generate a new struct `ContractName` with contract generated methods for interacting with contract functions in a type-safe way.

+## Generator API

+As an alternative to the procedural macro, a generator API is provided for generating contract bindings from `build.rs` scripts.
+More information can be found in the `ethcontract-generate` [README](generate/README.md).

 ## Running the Examples

 In order to run local examples you need: